yusufalvian/otp/README.md

+simple implementation of OTP (one time password).
+In this project, I use redis as a cache to store otp and outlook as email server.
+Here is the flow of this project :

-- user register using email and password (/register)
+- user register using email and password (../register).
+This data is saved in redis with expiry time
 - email and password save to db with is_active = false
 - generate otp and save to redis with expiry time
 - send otp to user email
-- user enter otp to activate account (/verify)
+- user enter otp to activate account (../verify)
-- user can regenerate new otp and resend otp to user email (/resend)
+- user can regenerate new otp and resend otp to user email (../resend)

-Request Body :
+### Request Body

-- /register
+- ../register

 ```json
 {